-Pursuant to Fed R. App.
-P. 29(a), AFSA and NADA requested consent of the parties to this appeal to file an amicus curiae brief in support of Ford Motor Credit Company, LLC ("Ford Credit").
-Consent was given by Chris Naylor, counsel for the appellee, but consent was denied by Reese Baker, counsel for the appellant.
-The amici curiae are therefore filing a motion for leave with this brief.
+Pursuant to Fed.
+R. App.
+P. 29(a), AFSA and NADA requested consent of the parties to this appeal to file an Amici Curiae brief in support of Ford Motor Credit

+Company, LLC ("Ford Credit").
+Consent was given by Thomas J. Noonan, counsel for the Appellant.
+Consent was given by Kimber H. Baro, counsel for the Appellees.